stat88/textbook/README.md

 This textbook was built with Jupyter Books, using the following [tutorial](https://jupyter.org/jupyter-book/guide/01_overview.html).

+## Version
+This book is running on version `0.5.3dev0` (as of 1/23/20).
+You can download the "development" version of the software, rather than the stable version, by following the second bullet point of [this link](https://jupyterbook.org/intro.html#Installation).

 ## Structure

 Only three folders need to be edited: